Bhikkhu: Mahayana

-In the Mahayana monasticism is part of the system of "vows of individual liberation".
-These vows are taken by monks and nuns from the ordinary sangha, in order to develop personal ethical discipline.
-In Mahayana and Vajrayana, the term "sangha" is, in principle, often understood to refer particularly to the aryasangha, the "community of the noble ones who have reached the first bhūmi".
-These, however, need not be monks and nuns.
+In Mahayana Buddhism, Vinaya based monasticism is part of the system of "vows of individual liberation".
+These vows are traditionally taken by monks and nuns from the ordinary sangha, in order to develop personal ethical discipline.
+East Asian Buddhism generally follows the Dharmaguptaka Vinaya, while Tibetan Buddhism's monastic sangha follows the Mulasarvastivada Vinaya.

+In Mahayana and Vajrayana traditions like Tibetan Buddhism, the term "sangha" is, at the highest level, often understood to refer particularly to the aryasangha, the "community of the noble ones who have reached the first [bodhisattva] bhūmi".
+These need not be monks and nuns per se.
+Nevertheless, most traditional Mahayana communities maintain Vinaya ordination, with the exception of most of Japanese Buddhism (see below).